-Answer so far in response to A02 structure:
+Now read the beginning of an answer that responds to the structure of the passage:

 The writer’s initial complex sentence includes the adverbials “curling up into a ball” and “pulling the blankets up“.
 Both phrases connote a withdrawing, as if Peter wants to disappear from the world into sleep.
 The narrative quickly shifts to ‘I’ in the next sentence to reveal the speaker’s attentive and affectionate actions, including stroking his hair and brow to invite sleep.
 The alliteration of “tell-tale twitching” marks a moment in the passage where the writer begins to reveal the deep knowledge that the speaker has about Peter.
 The moment of clarity comes with the subordinate clause “since our father died”.
 Here, the writer foreshadows the uncovering of details that highlight how the speaker has not only cared as a sibling, but as a substitute parent.